SkiFire13/master-thesis/chapters/background/3-fixpoint-system.typ

 We can now define the solution for a system of fixpoint equations recursively, starting from the last variable, which is replaced in the rest of the system by a free variable representing the fixed parameter.
 Then one obtains a parametric system with one equation less.
 This is inductively solved and its solution, which is a function of the parameter, is replaced in the last equation.
 This produces a fixpoint equation with a single variable, which can be solved to determine the value of the last variable.

-// TODO: This is not sure
-// Intuitively this could be seen as considering the lattice L^n of $n$-tuples ordered according to the pointwise extension of $sub$, and the monotone function $tup(f)$ over them.
-The fixpoints of this function will then form a lattice, but we are interested only in one of them.
-Starting from the $n$-th equation and going backward, we will iteratively restrict this lattice to only those elements where $x_i$ is the least or the greatest of all fixpoints, depending on whether the $i$-th equation is a least of greatest fixpoint.
-This step will fix that element of the solution, and repeating it for every equation will yield the final unique solution.

 #definition("solution")[
   Let $(L, sub)$ be a complete lattice and $E$ be a system of $n$ fixpoint equations over $L$ and variables $x_i$ for $i in range(n)$.
 The solution of $E$ is $s = sol(E)$, with $s in L^n$ inductively defined as follows: